soniaisiganporia/awesome-cassandra/README.md

 - [Common Problems with Cassandra Tombstones](https://opencredo.com/cassandra-tombstones-common-issues/) - Large number of tombstones causes Latency and heap pressure.
 - [Curious Case of Tombstones](https://medium.com/cassandra-tombstones-clearing-use-case/the-curios-case-of-tombstones-d897f681a378) - How someone dealt with tombstone issues and reclaimed space in their cluster.
 - [Understanding the Nuance of Compaction in Cassandra](http://thelastpickle.com/blog/2017/03/16/compaction-nuance.html) - Overview of how Cassandra manages data on disk.
-- [Guide to Cassandra Thread Pools](https://blog.pythian.com/guide-to-cassandra-thread-pools/) - This guide provides a description of the different thread pools and how to monitor them.
+- [Guide to Cassandra Thread Pools](https://blog.pythian.com/guide-to-cassandra-thread-pools/) - Guide that provides a description of the different thread pools and how to monitor them.
 Includes what to alert on, common issues and solutions.
 Old but very useful reference.
 - [Cassandra Architecture and Operations](https://miguelperez.xyz/blog/2017/2/13/cassandra-architecture-and-operation) - High level overview in one page of how Cassandra works.
 - [Improving Cassandra's Front Door and Backpressure](https://dzone.com/articles/improving-apache-cassandras-front-door-and-backpre) - Explore how an incoming request was processed by Cassandra before, see what they changed, and look at new relevant configuration knobs available.
 - [Cassandra Architecture](https://www.instaclustr.com/cassandra-architecture/) - High level overview of Cassandra from Instaclustr.